Air Supply: Not “All Out of Love” Quite Yet

-It’s the mid 1970’s and an aspiring British songwriter and musician, looking for a new start for himself and his young family, travels to the land down under to pursue his dreams of someday recording one of his original works.
-Needing to pay the bills and feed his children, he auditions for Sydney’s production of “Jesus Christ Superstar;” promptly scoring a part in the popular new musical.
+It’s the mid-1970’s and an aspiring British songwriter and musician, looking for a new start for himself and his young family, traveled to the land down under to pursue his dreams of someday recording one of his original works.
+Needing to pay the bills and feed his children, he auditioned for Sydney’s production of “Jesus Christ Superstar;” promptly scoring a part in the popular new musical.
 One day at rehearsal, the songwriter is taken aback by a small, unassuming performer from Melbourne who, despite being cast in a minor, non-musical role, was asked to sing in front of the group.
-As fate would have it, he had a voice as big as his curly brown afro (it was the seventies, after all) and our songwriter hero knew he had found the perfect “singer” to accompany himself, “the song.”
+As fate would have it, he had a voice as big as his curly brown afro (it was the seventies, after all) and our songwriter hero knew he had found the perfect singer to bring his music to life.

-But the story isn’t the plot of a movie opening at Sundance; it’s the moment of inception of one of the most iconic bands of the 1980’s; a duo whose music would help define the romantic struggles of an entire generation.
-It was at that moment that Air Supply was born.
+This isn’t the plot of a movie opening at Sundance; it’s the moment of inception of one of the most iconic bands of the 1980s; a duo whose music would help define the romantic struggles of an entire generation.
+This was at that moment Air Supply was born.

 I recently had the privilege of speaking with that songwriter, Graham Russell, about how he has sustained a forty-year friendship with the singer, Russell Hitchcock; a relationship that would anchor a lifetime of music.